 Since PCI, PCI-X and PCI Express are all compatible, all three can coexist indefinitely.
 So far, video cards have made the fastest transition to the PCIe format.
 Network and sound adapters, as well as other peripherals, have been slower in development.
 But since PCIe is compatible with current operating systems and can provide faster speeds, it is likely that it will eventually replace PCI as a PC standard.
 Gradually, PCI-based cards will become obsolete.

-For more information about PCI Express and related topics, check out the links on the next page.
+For more information about PCI Express and related topics, check out the links below.

 - "Advanced Switching for PCI Express Architecture."
 Intel. http://www.intel.com/technology/pciexpress/devnet/ AdvancedSwitching.pdf

 - Bhat, Ajay V. "What Is PCI Express?"
 Desktop Architecture Labs, Intel. http://www.intel.com/technology/pciexpress/devnet/docs/ WhatisPCIExpress.pdf

 - Campbell, John.
 "PCI Express Explained."
 CoolTechZone, August 19, 2004. http://www.cooltechzone.com/index.php?option=content&task= view&id=506&Itemid=0

 - Fisher, Ken.
 "PCI Express launched in time for the future."
 Ars Technica, June 24, 2004. http://arstechnica.com/news.ars/post/20040621-3911.html

 - Fisher, Ken.
 "Alienware Announces Dual PCI-Express Graphics Subsystem."
 Ars Technica, May 12, 2004. http://arstechnica.com/news/posts/1084398037.html